Difference Between Bank Balance Sheet and Company Balance Sheet

 ABC Bank Balance Sheet

-Structure of Company’s Balance Sheet
+Structure of the Company’s Balance Sheet

-Balance sheet of a regular company is similar to a simple balance sheet format.
+The balance sheet of a regular company is similar to a simple balance sheet format.

 The balance sheet of a regular company will balance two sides – assets and liabilities.

 For example, if a company takes a loan from a bank of $50,000, the transaction will take place on the balance sheet in the following manner –

 - Firstly, on the “asset” side, we will include “Cash” of $50,000.